Amanuel94/math-dumps/README.md

 My background combines **Enumerative Combinatorics** and **Computer Science**.
 I'm particularly drawn to the intersection of these two fields, exploring how computational methods can be applied to combinatorial problems.

-I have written a paper in algebraic combinatorics that is currently getting reviewed by international journals.
+I have written a manusctipt in combinatorics that is currently getting reviewed by international journals.

-## My Interests

-My primary interests lie in **Mathematical Research** and **Computer Assisted Proofs**.
-I'm fascinated by the potential of using computers to aid in mathematical discovery and verification.
-I dream of the day research mathematics becomes as collaborative as software development is today.

 ## Profile

 If you have similar interests, I would love to connect.
 Email me: amanueltewodros94@gmail.com

-This repository is a work in progress.
+This repository will always be a work in progress.
 I plan to continue adding and refining its contents as I progress in my mathematical studies.
 Contributions and suggestions are welcome!